mtoensing/mc-server-status/readme.txt

 This plugin provides a dynamic display of your Minecraft server's status, including current active players.
 Simply input your server's address and port to get started.

-Key Features:
+= Key Features =

-Real-time Server Status: Instantly view whether your Minecraft server is online or offline.
+- Real-time Server Status: Instantly view whether your Minecraft server is online or offline.
-Active Player Display: See a list of currently active players on your server.
+- Active Player Display: See a list of currently active players on your server.

-Technology:
+- Supports only Java Minecraft.
+Bedrock may be supported on popular demand.

+= Technology =

 Utilizes the robust PHP-Minecraft-Query library for retrieving server information.
 More details can be found on [Packagist](https://packagist.org/packages/xpaw/php-minecraft-query).